19 Most Famous Caravaggio Paintings in 2024

 9. The Entombment of Christ (1603-1604)

 Though Caravaggio paintings are often called offensive and profane by many of his contemporaries, this was one of Caravaggio’s most famous works while he was still alive.
-Caravaggio based his work on Michelangelo’s famous sculpture "Madonna della Pietà," which was one of the most famous works of the Renaissance.
+Caravaggio based his work on not on the famous Michelangelo paintings but rather a sculpture "Madonna della Pietà," which was one of the most famous works of the Renaissance.
 In his painting, Caravaggio shows the moment that Mary, the mother of Jesus, and other key figures take Jesus’ lifeless body off the cross and move it to the tomb.

 10. Supper at Emmaus (1601)